Our Top 20 Summertime List

 - Kayak out to Discovery Island in the middle of Lake Rescue and have a picnic.
 There’s also a rope swing on the south end.

 - Go bird watching up the Black River by boat at dusk.
 You might see the great blue herons!
 Paddle around the peninsula to the left of our dock, and continue to the left till you find yourself on the river.
 There is also frog and fish-watching to be had.
-In summer 2020, we had a bald eagle family nesting on Lake Rescue.

 - Ride a bike around the lakes.
 Go north to Hawk Mountain Resort, turn right, and follow Scout Camp Road all the way around lakes Amherst, Echo, Rescue and Pauline.
 Come out at Route 100 at the end; turn right back to the house.
 It’s about 14 miles.
 There are a couple of stretches of dirt road (you need fat tires or at least a hybrid) and some KICKASS hills.
 The scenery is awesome.

 - Go swimming, lift weights, or take a yoga class at the Spring House at Okemo Resort’s Jackson Gore base area.